 What Happens On Thursday Nights At VivaTango In Princeton

 There has been Thursday night Tango in Princeton since 1998!
 Tango dancers now meet every Thursday in the Suzanne Patterson Building at 45 Stockton Street.
 The door of this building on Thursday nights makes magic happen.
 Outside the door people pass each other all day, with rarely making eye contact or exchanging smiles.
 They spend a lot of time in front of screens and even walk around looking at the screen on their smart phones and talking into the air to someone miles away.
-When you walk through the Suzanne Patterson Building door Thursday night you escape that world and enter a world where making eye contact with a stranger becomes an adventure.
+When they walk through the Suzanne Patterson Building door Thursday night they escape that world and enter a transformed world where making eye contact with a stranger becomes an adventure.
 This is a world ruled by Argentine Tango traditions and is hosted by VivaTango each Thursday.

 The first tradition is the Tango music.
 This music is moving and passionate.
 A tango song has been called a 3 minute opera because it condenses the passion of an opera into a song.
 Traditionally, 3 or 4 Tangos are played with a short pause between them.
 This group of Tangos is musically related, and is called a tanda.
-At the end of the this group of 3 or 4 Tangos, a very different type of music is played to announce the end of the tanda and allow the dancers to change partners.
+At the end of the group of the tanda, a very different type of music is played to announce the end of the tanda and allow the dancers to change partners.
 This musical break is called a cortina (Spanish for curtain).
 Each tango has several measures of musical introduction which give the dancers a moment to communicate.
 A milonga is the name given to a dance where only Tango music and dancing is done.
 A milonga experience is the sum of Tango’s traditions.
 Dancers have been returning week after week since 1998 which is a testament to the value of this experience.

 Tango is danced in pairs, with a leader and a follower.
 When the leader enters the doors, he observes the dancers to see who he knows, who are new, and how well they dance.
 The traditional way a leader invites a follower to dance is by making eye contact with a follower.
-If the follower returns the eye contact, they give a subtle nod of the head and a social contract to spend the next 10 minutes dancing together is consummated.
+If the follower returns the eye contact, they give a subtle nod of the head and a social contract to spend the next 7 to 10 minutes dancing together is consummated.
 This process for initiating dancing is called a cabaceo.

 After the cabaceo, the leader escorts the follower to the dance floor, and they take a few seconds to introduce themselves and look at each other to appreciate their partner.
 Then, they engage in the traditional Tango embrace.
 A few more seconds are spent relaxing into the embrace and tuning in to the feel of the partner and the passion of the music.